Ansião

-Ansião ([ɐ̃siˈɐ̃w]) is a municipality in Leiria District in Portugal.
+Ansião ([ɐ̃siˈɐ̃w]) is a portuguese municipality in the historical Beira Litoral province, in Central Region and district of Leiria.
 The population in 2011 was 13,128, in an area of 176.09 km².

 The present Mayor is António José Domingues, elected by the Socialist Party.
 The municipal holiday is Ascension Day.

 Parishes

 Administratively, the municipality is divided into 6 civil parishes (freguesias):